gcanti/tcomb/README.md

 - encode/decode of domain objects to/from JSON for free
 - gradually make your existing code safer

 The library provides several type combinators and a built-in `assert` function.
-When an assertion fails the library **starts the debugger** so you can inspect the stack and quickly find out what's wrong.
+If an assertion fails the library **starts the debugger** so you can inspect the stack and quickly find out what's wrong.

 You can check: